7 Layer Keto Taco Dip

 I bring this 7 layer keto taco dip to every party and cookout, and the dish comes home empty every single time.
 Seven layers of seasoned beef, guacamole, sour cream, cheese, olives, pico de gallo, and lettuce, all stacked in one dish with zero beans and only 3g net carbs per serving.

-I started making this keto taco dip back in 2019 when I needed a party appetizer that I could actually eat.
-Traditional 7 layer dip is loaded with refried beans (8g of carbs per tablespoon), so I rebuilt the whole thing from scratch with keto friendly layers that taste better than the original.
+I started making this back in 2019 when I needed a party appetizer I could actually eat on keto.
+Traditional 7 layer dip is loaded with refried beans (8g of carbs per tablespoon), so I rebuilt the whole thing from scratch with layers that taste better than the original.

-For the pico de gallo, I drain it in a fine mesh strainer for at least 10 minutes before adding it.
-Tomatoes release a lot of liquid, and that moisture will seep down through every layer if you skip this step.
-I actually press it gently with a paper towel too, which sounds fussy but makes a real difference 24 hours later when your dip still looks layered instead of soggy.
+For the pico de gallo, I drain it in a fine mesh strainer for at least 10 minutes before layering.
+Tomatoes release a lot of liquid, and that moisture seeps down through every layer if you skip this step.
+I press it gently with a paper towel too, which sounds fussy but makes a real difference 24 hours later when your dip still looks layered instead of soggy.

-This keto mexican dip works with ground turkey or chicken too.
-I have made it with ground turkey plenty of times and the seasoning carries the flavor, so you honestly cannot tell the difference once all seven layers are stacked together.
+This works with ground turkey or chicken too.
+I have made it with ground turkey plenty of times and the seasoning carries the flavor, so you cannot tell the difference once all seven layers are stacked together.
 If you go with chicken, add an extra tablespoon of taco seasoning because chicken is milder.

-I make this keto layered dip in a clear glass dish so you can see all seven layers from the side.
-It looks impressive on a table and people always comment on it before they even taste it.
-A 2-quart baking dish or a 9×9 square pan both work.
-I prefer the glass baking dish because it is easier to scoop from the corners.
+I always make this in a clear glass 2-quart baking dish so you can see all seven layers from the side.
+People comment on it before they even taste it.
+A 9×9 square pan works too, but I prefer the glass dish because it is easier to scoop from the corners.

-Since this 7 layer dip keto version is served cold, I prep it up to a day ahead.
+Since this is served cold, I prep it up to a day ahead.
 I build every layer except the lettuce and pico, cover it tightly with plastic wrap pressed directly against the surface, and refrigerate.
 Right before serving, I add the pico and lettuce so they stay fresh and crunchy.
 The dip holds up in the fridge for about 3 days, though the lettuce wilts after the first day.

 Youtube